Could Stretching Relieve Your Lower Back Pain?

 - Discontinue stretching if painful

 At Atlantic Coast Physical Medicine, we take an integrative approach to treat a wide range of issues.
 We specialize in delivering lasting relief by treating the root cause of your issues and chronic pain.
-Our team of board-certified nurse practitioners, physical therapists, aestheticians, and chiropractors offer patients comprehensive types of treatment with two convenient locations in Mount Pleasant and Summerville, South Carolina.
+Our team of board-certified nurse practitioners, physical rehab technicians, aestheticians, and chiropractors offer patients comprehensive types of treatment with two convenient locations in Mount Pleasant and Summerville, South Carolina.
 Schedule a complimentary consultation to learn more about stretching routines for back pain and find relief to get back to living your life, pain-free.